What is PCOD?

 What are the symptoms of PCOD?

-Patients display single or multiple symptoms without realizing the cause, and it is often the doctor’s job to ask the right questions to arrive at an accurate diagnosis.
+Patients display single or multiple symptoms without realizing the cause, and it is often the doctor’s job to ask the right questions to find if it is PCOD or something else.

 Intrauterine insemination (IUI), where the sperm is placed inside the mother’s womb to aid insemination, as well as in Vitro Fertilization (IVF) involving the manual or artificial combination of egg and sperm in a laboratory, are learned to improve success rates by 15% to 25% per cycle.
 In India, IUI treatment can cost upto Rs 20,000, while an IVF package is more expensive, ranging from Rs 50,000 to Rs 100,000.